TheRoboRobin/Elysia-Reynolds-Portfolio/README.md

 Finally, in order to get the site published, I completed the media queries for the desktop screen sizes.
 I wanted to have this up bare minimum so the artist could begin using the portfolio on resumes.
 While working on it, I realized I had my grid set up in a way that was hard to adjust responsively.
 So after a little bit of testing, I adjusted to make each grid easy to adjust.

+I never realized how easy vercel was.
+In order to publish the production branch on github, I had to build a .yaml file.
+With vercel, I just selected the branch when importing to vercel, and the sync was automatically set up.
+Super handy.
+But I can see the use in both.
+For my current uses, this is perfect.
+I could see how the customizability could be necessary with larger projects with multiple people.

+Finally I spent the time to put in the media queries for the website.
+Lots of finicky work that I'm getting used to at this point.
+Overall, I think it was pretty easy to do.
+The most time consuming was the grids.
+The hardest thing to do was the switch to the mobile menu.
+I still feel like I haven't gotten the hang of that yet.
+Like it's still just trial and error trying to see if what I do works.
+What I need to do is plan both menu's and the structure necessary first prior to starting in on styling everything.

 ### Built with

 - Semantic HTML5 markup